ScienceComputing/Python_Programming/Data_Structure_Algorithm/Big_O.md

 ## Big O Notation
 - It measures the worst-case complexity of an algorithm
-  - Time complexity: time taken to run completely
+  - Time complexity: time taken to run completely [focus]
   - Space complexity: extra memory space
 - Doesn't use seconds/bytes: different results depend on the hardware
 - Use the mathematical symbols to express the complexity: $O(1)$, $O(n)$, $O(n^2)$